-Whether you’ve shifted your operations to the cloud or you’re still weighing your options, cloud security should be on your mind.
+Whether you’ve shifted your operations to the cloud or you’re still weighing your options, cloud IT security for your business should be on your mind.
 Too often, organizations assume that their commercial hosting provider will offer protection that covers all their bases.
 The fact is that as robust as their security systems may be, they can’t safeguard data once it leaves the cloud.

 Accessing information on the cloud using compromised devices, insecure wi-fi connections, and stolen log-in information are some reasons why your data is at a higher risk when in the cloud—but the good news is that it doesn’t have to be.

 Keep reading for more cloud security tips from our QuickBooks cloud hosting experts.

 Cloud operations have become an integral part of nearly every organization.
 According to Right Scale, 91 percent of businesses reported using a public cloud in 2019.
 Out of these firms, 69 percent opted for a hybrid cloud solution that combines private and public cloud usage.

 A majority of businesses are opting for the hybrid solution because it allows them to manage costs while meeting security needs.
 Your mission-critical data can be placed on a private cloud secured by the cloud hosting service provider, while less sensitive information can be placed on public cloud servers.

 2. Know What You Have in the Cloud